lokesh/lokesh-dhakar/src/notes/purple-mountains.md

 ---

 A really beautiful listen all the way through.
 The poignant lyrics hit a little harder now.
 RIP David Berman.

-Time to dig into his back catalog with the Silver Jews.